Panthers cut running back Bonnafon to get down to 53-player limit

 Three undrafted rookies made the roster: punter Joseph Charlton, linebacker Sam Franklin and defensive back Myles Hartsfield.

 Carolina is likely to make more moves in the coming days to upgrade the roster.
-The Panthers kept only two tight ends on the roster — Ian Thomas and Chris Manhertz — and Thomas is dealing with a toe injury.
+The Panthers kept only two tight ends — Ian Thomas and Chris Manhertz — and Thomas is dealing with a toe injury.

 Among the others waived on offense were wide receivers Ishmael Hyman, Cam Phillips, Darrell Stewart and Marken Michel; tight ends Giovanni Ricci, Colin Thompson and Temarrick Hemingway; tackles Branden Bowen and Aaron Monterio; guard Mike Horton; and center Sam Tecklenburg.